blurbdust/blurbdust.github.io/README.md

 The error was "ImportError: cannot import name iio".

 /usr/local/lib/python2.7/dist-packages/gnuradio/iio did exist and as far as I am aware that is how one would import something from inside a folder.
-Maybe gnuradio.iio would have worked?
-I'll test in a bit.
+Maybe gnuradio.iio would have worked? ~~I'll test in a bit.~~ Tested, no go.

 ```
 cd /usr/local/lib/python2.7/dist-packages/